AnaZonia/moon_notes/Github.md

 The password is the personal access token. make sure it's open enough to allow proper handling of scripts.

 Using GitHub CLI, the credentials are stored and initialized automatically.
+If needed, libsecret-devel must be installed (specially to use git with obsidian)

 ## git commit

 ```bash